Following Franz Kafka in Prague: the places he lived and worked

 3. If you are searching for a place to stay in Prague, I recommend the Seven Wishes Aparthotel.

-Franz Kafka in Prague: An epilogue
+Franz Kafka in Prague: An Epilogue

 Franz Kafka museum Prague